ClusterHQ/flocker/docs/flocker-features/security.rst

 This allows all components of the cluster to establish both a private channel of communication and a means of verifying identity; the client validates the server certificate was signed by the cluster authority, while the server mutually verifies the client's certificate was signed by the same authority.

-For instructions on how to set up API client certificates, see :ref:`generate-api`.
+For instructions on how to set up API client certificates, see :ref:`generate-api-standalone-flocker`.

 Security Benefits
 =================